inspec/inspec-aws/docs-chef-io/content/aws_cloudformation_stacks.md

 end
 ```

-**Request the names of all CloudFormation stacks created at a certain time, then test in-depth using the aws_cloudformation_stack resource.**
+Request the names of all CloudFormation stacks created at a certain time, then test in-depth using the aws_cloudformation_stack resource:

 ```ruby
 aws_cloudformation_stacks.where(creation_time: 'creation time') do |stack|